2010 United States Senate special election in Massachusetts: General election

+Just ten days before Election Day, Nate Silver's famed poll aggregator and predictor 538.com still considered a Brown victory to be wildly unlikely, with a post rhetorically asking "Might Coakley Lose?"
+Six short days later, polling data had shifted to the point of admitting "It's a Tossup" before putting Brown as an overwhelming 3:1 favorite prior to the election.
+Afterwards, Silver said that "Martha Coakley, needless to say, was not a good candidate and did not run a good campaign."

-She also declined to reprimand the state's District Attorneys in relation to false statements they allegedly made regarding the effects of the state's voter approved Massachusetts Sensible Marijuana Policy Initiative in an attempt to defeat the ballot question, as well as allegations the District Attorneys misused state resources (website) and failed to file as designated ballot committee in a timely manner while receiving contributions as required by law while challenging the initiative.
+Coakley also declined to reprimand the state's District Attorneys in relation to false statements they allegedly made regarding the effects of the state's voter approved Massachusetts Sensible Marijuana Policy Initiative in an attempt to defeat the ballot question, as well as allegations the District Attorneys misused state resources (website) and failed to file as designated ballot committee in a timely manner while receiving contributions as required by law while challenging the initiative.
 The statements by the District Attorneys included allegedly inaccurate and misleading warnings in an effort to defeat the law, such as that if the law passed "any person may carry and use marijuana at any time."
 When declining to pursue the case Coakley's office responded with "nothing in the proposed law explicitly forbids public use of the drug."
 This basically ignores the fact that the law still levies a $100 fine and confiscation for adults, as well as additional mandatory community service for minors for the act of possession, and that using the drug requires possessing it, as well as the fact the law as passed allows cities to pass their own ordinances to further fine public consumption if needed.

 The failure to file as a ballot committee allegedly stemmed from the fact state records showed the district attorneys began raising money as early as July 18, 2008, but did not file a statement of organization or any of the appropriate financial disclosures with the state until September 5, 2008.
 Coakley was herself a member of The Coalition for Safe Streets, the political action group eventually formed by the District Attorneys to fight the ballot question.
 She stated that she did not feel it was necessary to recuse herself from any decisions based on any possible conflict of interest grounds.
 In a radio interview on January 16, 2010, Coakley described former Boston Red Sox pitcher Curt Schilling as a "Yankee fan," which drew criticism.
 Schilling, who considered running for the Senate seat himself and later endorsed Scott Brown, responded by saying "I've been called a lot of things ... but never, I mean never, could anyone make the mistake of calling me a Yankee fan.
 Well, check that, if you didn't know what the hell is going on in your own state maybe you could ..."
 Coakley later described the comment as a joke.